Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Experiments and results

-In order to understand how well the CNN was able to perform, several 1000-sample datasets of $32^4$ cubes were again generated from $128^4$ cubes via the downsampling approach described in Section~\ref{subsec:downsampling_approach}; these data were therefore new to the trained models.
-As expected, an analysis of these datasets, using both GUDHI and a trained CNN, produced similar results to those presented in Tables~\ref{tab:gudhi_analysis} and \ref{tab:CNN_results_downsampling}.
-Despite the significant inconsistency between the structure of these downsampled images and their labels (only 7.5\% of the new samples exhibited a complete label match after downsampling, as demonstrated by GUDHI), the CNN was still able to achieve a complete match for over 65\% of the samples, and more accurately estimated the respective Betti numbers of each sample versus the results produced via persistent homology (see Table~\ref{tab:comparison_of_performance}).
+In order to better understand how our different approaches to Betti number estimation compared to one another, 2000 additional $128^4$ samples were generated and then downscaled via the downsampling and average-pooling approaches that were described in Sections~\ref{subsec:downsampling_approach} and \ref{subsec:average-pooling_approach}; these data were therefore new to all the trained models.
+As expected, an analysis of these datasets, using both GUDHI and the trained CNNs, produced similar results to those presented in Tables~\ref{tab:gudhi_analysis_DS}, \ref{tab:CNN_results_downsampling}, \ref{tab:CNN_results_avgpool}, \ref{tab:CNN_results_cavityfocused_DS_betti_numbers}, and~\ref{tab:CNN_results_cavityfocused_AP_betti_numbers}.

+The architecture of the CNNs and many of the training hyperparameters were left unchanged across all of the training experiments.
+While benchmarking the proposed downscaling and training options was not the primary aim of this work, it was observed that some of the experiments resulted in CNNs that exhibited particular strengths.
+Despite the significant inconsistency between the topological structure of these downscaled images and their labels (only 6.35\% of the new samples exhibited a complete label match after downsampling, as demonstrated by GUDHI), the CNNs were still able to achieve a complete match for over 50\% of the samples and more accurately estimated the respective Betti numbers of each sample versus the results that were produced via persistent homology (Table~\ref{tab:comparison_of_performance}).

-Benchmarking the two proposed downscaling options was not the aim of this work, however, the CNN architecture, and many of the training hyperparameters, were left unchanged across the training experiments.
-We observed that average-pooling produced a slightly better $\beta_3$ estimation, which, possibly, could have been a consequence of the richer-looking data (as demonstrated in Figure~\ref{fig:visualising_avgpooled_sample}), although, this CNN also performed worse when estimating $\beta_1$.
-We also note that the randomness that was applied during dataset generation and subsetting, or changing the CNN architecture, could have produced different results.
-Overall, the test set accuracy that was achieved in the downsampling experiment was comparably similar to the results that were achieved in the average-pooling experiment (82.41\% versus 78.52\%), therefore, both options could be equally as useful.
+We also observed that average-pooling produced a slightly better $\beta_3$ estimation, which may have been a consequence of the richer-looking data (as demonstrated in Figure~\ref{fig:visualising_avgpooled_sample}), although, this CNN also performed worse when estimating~$\beta_1$.

+Both CNNs that were trained with a cavity focus demonstrated an improvement in complete-match rates.
+The cavity-focused downsampling CNN performed significantly better than the alternatives, achieving a combined accuracy of over 90\% and a complete-match rate of over 80\%.